PUBLISHED FICTION

 Write a 6-word story, they said.
 I wrote: "One ticket to Earth," she whispered.

 My debut fiction chapbook is now out on Amazon!
-It's a collection of 7 short stories written by me.
+It's a collection of 7 short stories.

 It's called 'Hormonal House' because all 7 stories are inspired by the sights, sounds, sighs and silences of a single moody house.